harrysyz99/harrysyz99.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year Ph.D. student in Professor van Dijk's lab at Yale University whose work lies at the intersection of large language models, deep learning, and intelligent agent systems.
+I am a first-year Ph.D. student in Professor David van Dijk's lab at Yale University whose work lies at the intersection of large language models, deep learning, and intelligent agent systems.
 I earned my M.S. from Columbia University and hold a B.Sc. in Statistics from the University of British Columbia (Canada), with a strong foundation in data-driven discovery.

 My research focuses on developing foundation models and AI agents to tackle complex biological challenges.
 I am passionate about applying these approaches to biological data while collaborating across disciplines to push the boundaries of AI in biology.